orsonteodoro/gcf2/README.md

 * A Rescue CD -- During bootstrapping, the network related packages and all linkers may break if missing CFI symbols.
 The LLD linker may break itself if CFIed completely.
+* Graphical login disabled until @world is completely emerged and tested.

 ### Coverage